Dublin

 Impact of the reception crisis

 Single male applicants who do not receive shelter often have their ‘Dublin interview’ within a month after registration.
 Since these destitute applicants do not have any social assistant (which is provided in the reception centre), they often experience difficulties obtaining second-line legal assistance.
-As a result, some applicants have to go to their ‘Dublin interview’ without second-line legal assistance.
+As a result, some applicants have to go to their ‘Dublin interview’ without having first received second-line legal assistance.
 This might have a negative impact on the applicant’s ability to explain their situation.

 Suspension of transfers